 Halleran considered the renaming of these buildings to be an important statement and applauded the many universities across the nation that have made similar strides, expressing his opinion that they are on the right side of history, but that progress has come to slowly.

-The approaches taken by University of Virginia and William & Mary to responding to student concerns are not always replicated within every college administration.
+The approaches taken by University of Virginia and William & Mary in response to student concerns are unique when compared to other universities.
 The 2016 Survey of College and University Presidents found that the perceptions of many college presidents regarding race relations do not always reflect those of their student bodies, particularly minority students.

 Most college presidents consider race relations to be favorable on their campuses, especially when compared to colleges across the country.
 Sixty-four percent say that they are “good” with 20 percent voting “excellent”.
-Forty-two percent of college presidents were surprised by the intensity of student protests at colleges such at the University of Missouri last fall and 38 percent of presidents considered their requests to be unreasonable, nearly twice the number who agreed that they were reasonable.
+Forty-two percent of college presidents were surprised by the intensity of the 2015 student protests at the University of Missouri and 38 percent of college presidents considered their requests to be unreasonable, nearly twice the number who agreed that they were reasonable.

 Alexa Mason, a spokesperson for the William & Mary Chapter of the NAACP, said that the organization is not surprised by this data, citing instances involving William & Mary’s own president as evidence of administrative detachment to student needs.